 (2) Notwithstanding any other provisions of these Bylaws, members shall be appointed to renewable three-year terms.
 Initially the appointment of terms shall be: 1 year, 2 years, 3 years.

 (c) Rules and Regulations.
-Any rules and regulations promulgated by the committee shall be submitted to and approved by the Board of Directors.
+Any rules and regulations promulgated by the committee shall be submitted to and approved by the Board of Trustees.

 1. Form; Delivery.
 Whenever, under the provisions of law, the Articles of Incorporation, or the Bylaws, notice is required to be given to any Trustee or Member, such notice may be given in writing, by mail, addressed to such Trustee or Member at his or her post office address as it appears on the current records of the Foundation.
 Such notice shall be deemed to be given at the time it is deposited, postage paid, in the United States mail.
 Notice